John Yorke (c.1566–1634)

 John Yorke or Yorke (c.1566–1634) was an English landowner and mining entrepreneur.

 Career

-He was a son of Peter Yorke and Elizabeth, daughter of William Ingleby of Ripley Castle.
+He was a son of Peter Yorke of Gouthwaite in Nidderdale, Yorkshire and Elizabeth, daughter of William Ingleby of Ripley Castle.
 He was knighted at Windsor Castle in 1603.

 Yorke's right to hunt at Appletreewick was disputed by Francis Clifford, 4th Earl of Cumberland, who contended it was part of the Forest of Skipton.
 Local landowners quarrelled over the ownership of lucrative lead mines, especially at Bewerley, which Yorke disputed with Stephen Proctor.

 Yorke built a smelting mill at Heathfield for his Appletreewick and Stonebeck Down mines, possibly around 1599 when he made an agreement with Thomas Benson for transporting ore across Bewerley common.